Writing Memoir

 In partnership with Granta

-Professional Writing Academy works with Granta as education partner, to design and deliver world-class writing courses and nurture new voices and writing talent, particularly within the memoir and nature writing genres.
+Professional Writing Academy works with Granta as education partner, to design and deliver world-class writing courses and nurture new voices and writing talent.

 We give you the theory in the form of videos, podcasts, written lectures and reading extracts.
 In the case of our live workshops, this includes a live online seminar.